Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### syncIdentifier<a id="syncIdentifier-java"></a>

 This API updates or appends the provided customer identifier type key and value with the given authentication state to the Adobe Experience Cloud ID Service.
-If the given customer ID type already exists in the service, then it is updated with the new ID and authentication state.
+If the specified customer ID type exists in the service, the ID is updated with the new ID and authentication state.
 Otherwise a new customer ID is added.

 #### Syntax